stormpath/stormpath-rails/docs/configuration.rst

 where *app_href* is your application URL from Stormpath that you stored in a environment variable.

-This object is provided by the `Stormpath Ruby SDK`_ and is `documented here # TODO: WHEN RUBY DOCS FINISHED ADD URL

 .. _Web Configuration Defaults: https://github.com/stormpath/stormpath-rails/blob/master/lib/generators/stormpath/install/templates/default_config.yml
 .. _Stormpath applications: https://api.stormpath.com/v#!applications
 .. _Stormpath dashboard: https://api.stormpath.com/ui/dashboard